nodejs/wiki-archive/Modules.md

 * [statechart](https://github.com/DavidDurman/statechart) — An implementation of Statecharts as described in *Practical Statecharts in C/C++: Quantum Programming for Embedded Systems* by Miro Samek.
 * [SCION](https://github.com/jbeard4/SCION) — An implementation of SCXML/Statecharts in JavaScript.
 * [seq](https://github.com/substack/node-seq) — Chainable asynchronous control flow for node.js with sequential and parallel primitives and pipeline-style error handling
-* [sexy](https://github.com/crabdude/sexy) — Proxy (ES5) for writing sequential asynchronous code in a synchronous style
 * [Signals](http://millermedeiros.github.com/js-signals/) — Custom Event/Messaging system which supports advanced features, doesn't rely on strings for the event publishing/subscribing and favor composition over inheritance.
 * [simple-schedule](https://github.com/SaltwaterC/simple-schedule) — Simple scheduler for dispatching a number of batch tasks at defined intervals
-* [sjs](https://github.com/elmerbulthuis/sjs) — Asynchronous JavaScript for synchronous people
 * [Slide](https://github.com/isaacs/slide-flow-control)  — A control flow library that fits in a slide presentation
 * [soda.js](https://github.com/tomyan/soda) — Asynchonous JavaScript module loader for client-side and Node.js
 * [Step](https://github.com/creationix/step) — Tool for grouping and chaining asynchronous callbacks, based on [flow-js](https://github.com/willconant/flow-js)
 * [stepc](https://github.com/akidee/stepc) — A CoffeeScript-safe version of creationix' step
 * [streamify](https://github.com/fent/node-streamify) — Streamify helps you easily provide a streaming interface for your code.
-* [streamline.js](https://github.com/Sage/streamlinejs) — Tool that transforms synchronous code into asynchronous code with callbacks.
-* [sync](https://github.com/0ctave/node-sync) — Write simple and readable synchronous code in nodejs using fibers (based on [node-fibers](https://github.com/laverdet/node-fibers))
 * [taskman](https://github.com/bryan-m-hughes/node-taskman) — A task management library for managing (possibly) asynchronous tasks by declaring task dependencies.
 * [timequeue](https://github.com/fent/timequeue.js) — A queue with custom concurrency and time limit.
 * [TwoStep](https://github.com/xavi-/two-step) — An async control-flow library that makes stepping through logic easy.
 The spiritual successor of [Step](https://github.com/creationix/step) with better error handling and finer flow control.
 * [when](https://github.com/cujojs/when) — A lightweight CommonJS Promises/A and when() implementation.
 It also provides several other useful Promise-related concepts, such as joining and chaining, and has a robust unit test suite.
 * [zo.js](https://github.com/refractalize/zo) — Async-friendly versions of the usual list processing functions: `map`, `select`, `reduce` and friends.

+<a name="wiki-async-flow-fibers"></a>
+### Fibers

+* [asyncblock](https://github.com/scriby/asyncblock) — Simple and powerful interface to fibers
+* [fiberize](https://github.com/lm1/node-fiberize) — Node API wrapper for use with fibers.
+* [fibers-promise](https://github.com/lm1/node-fibers-promise) — Small yet powerful promises based on fibers.
+* [fibers](https://github.com/laverdet/node-fibers) — The closest thing to a thread you'll find in JavaScript
+* [sync](https://github.com/0ctave/node-sync) — Write simple and readable synchronous code in nodejs using fibers (based on [node-fibers](https://github.com/laverdet/node-fibers))

+<a name="wiki-async-flow-extensions"></a>
+### Other Language Extensions

+* [Cinch](https://github.com/pguillory/cinch) — Write async code in sync form.
+* [Jscex](http://github.com/JeffreyZhao/jscex) — Transforms sync code into monadic, async code as the async support in F# and Scala.
+* [sjs](https://github.com/elmerbulthuis/sjs) — Asynchronous JavaScript for synchronous people
+* [streamline.js](https://github.com/Sage/streamlinejs) — Tool that transforms synchronous code into asynchronous code with callbacks.

 <a name="wiki-i18n"></a>
 ## [I18n and L10n modules](#i18n)